briandwendt/quickhop/README.md

     pip install -r requirements.txt -t lib/

-This will install all required dependencies into the `lib` subdirectory, a requirement for getting things to work on Google App Engine.
+This will install all required dependencies into the `lib` subdirectory, a necessary step for getting things to work on Google App Engine.

 Next you'll need to manually create the `secret_keys.py` file, which should look something like the following:

-    # CSRF and Session keys
+    # CSRF key for Flask-WTF
     CSRF_SECRET_KEY = 'super secret jibberish'
-    SESSION_KEY = 'even secreter jibberish'

     # FlightStats API
     FS_APP_ID = 'Your FlightStats App ID'